laraPomoni/converterHexRGB/README.md

-# A simple converter from RGB to Hexadecimal and vice versa
+# A simple converters from RGB to Hexadecimal and vice versa

 # Description